Chart Color Schemes

 Kew was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Kew's population showed high cultural diversity, with 31.7% born overseas and 27.3% speaking a language other than English at home.
-Christianity was the predominant religion in Kew, accounting for 45.7%.
-Notably, Judaism was equally represented in Kew (0.9%) as in Greater Melbourne (0.9%).
+Kew had a higher cultural diversity than most local markets, with 31.7% of its population born overseas and 27.3% speaking a language other than English at home.
+Christianity was the predominant religion in Kew, comprising 45.7% of its population.
+Notably, Judaism was overrepresented in Kew compared to Greater Melbourne, making up 0.9% versus 0.9%.

 Frequently Asked Questions - Diversity